IST-DASLab/dISTiller-micronet/README.md

 ## Competition metrics (storage and flops)

 We accompany our submission with the evaluation script to compute storage requirements and number of flops.
 For each metric we have three values: the corresponding metric on final model, metric of vanila (i.e. model before pruning and quantization) and the ratio of both.
+Among that final relative MobileNet-V2 score is computed.

 To invoke the metrics script run
 ```